This article shows how to understand the impact of purchase price changes compared to the previous year’s prices, using Fourth Analytics.

 Assess the impact of price changes in meat compared to last year.

-- First choose the required time period using the Date Dimension (Business day) filter under 'Property Details'
+- First, choose the required time period using the Date Dimension (Business day) filter under 'Property Details'

 - Within the 'Product Details' filters, set the Category filter as required

-If the number of products purchased both years is low, it may not be enough to provide a useful comparison.
+If the number of products purchased in both years is low, it may not be enough to provide a useful comparison.
 If there are many products purchased last year which are still being purchased, this becomes a relevant comparison.

 The right hand graphic will indicate the net price impact and if movements have been both positive and negative.

 - The Top YoY 10 Price variance by Property & Product graph (Fig.2) will show which property has the greatest opportunity cost / benefit and which products are causing this

 - YoY Price Variance by Vendor (Fig.3) will show which vendors are causing this

 - Refer to YoY Base Price Comparison (Fig.4) to determine which products have made the biggest impact (sort by variance or variance % as required)